rexthompson/DATA-512-Final-Project/final_project_plan.md

 The schema above, as well as more information on the Blockface dataset, can be found here:
 http://wwwqa.seattle.gov/Documents/Departments/SDOT/ParkingProgram/data/SeattlePaidBlockfaceMetadata.pdf

+### Potential Limitations

+So far, I have identified the following possible limitations to the data:

+* In late 2015 the City of Seattle began implementing demand-based parking prices.
+I need to research this further, but this could complicate the analysis.
+If the data does not capture this type of parking rate well, I may choose to only look at data from prior to the implementation of this methodology.
+* The data does not include exact location information beyond general region (e.g. Pioneer Square).
+I may be able to retrieve this from another data source, but it may turn out to be too difficult, in which case I will declare specific geolocation to be beyond the scope of the analysis.
+At present I actually do not even think my research questions (below) necessitate such fine-grained details.

+Other limitations may present themselves as I dive into the data.

 ## Research Questions

 The Transaction and Blockface data together afford several interesting research questions.
 The following sections describe the analyses I hope to conduct and the questions I hope to answer.